-- 10.1 Sample Preparation: - 10.1.1 Evaluate two samples per test: (1) a known control (0.40 ppm dilution of N-vanillyl-n-nonamide) prepared from the stock solution; and (2) the unknown ground red pepper.
-Preparation of the two samples is as follows:

-10.1.2 Prepare the "stock" solution of N-vanillyl-nnonamide by diluting 6.0 ppm N-vanillyl-n-nonamide and 200 ppm polysorbate-80 in spring or distilled water.
+- 10.1 Sample Preparation: - 10.1.1 Itemize sample preparation procedures in a quick reference chart (see Appendix X1). - 10.1.2 Evaluate two samples per test: (1) a known control (0.40-ppm dilution of N-vanillyl-n-nonamide) prepared from the stock solution; and (2) the unknown low heat chili peppers.
+Preparation of the two samples is as follows: - 10.1.3 Prepare the "stock" solution of N-vanillyl-nnonamide (6.0 ppm N-vanillyl-n-nonamide and 200 ppm polysorbate-80) by diluting N-vanillyl-n-nonamide and polysorbate-80 in spring or distilled water.
 Keep this solution stoppered and refrigerated for the duration of the test series.
-It will remain stable for 2 to 3 weeks.
+It will remain stable for two or three weeks.
 Check regularly for precipitation of N-vanillyl-n-nonamide.
-To make the stock solution, weigh 0.60 g of N-vanillyl-n-nonamide and 20 g of polysorbate-80 into a small beaker (50 mL).
+To make the stock solution, weigh 0.60 g N-vanillyl-n-nonamide and 20 g of polysorbate-80 into a small beaker (50 mL).
 Heat the mixture on a hot plate (low setting) for a minimum of 10 min to dissolve N-vanillyl-n-nonamide.
 Quantitatively transfer the heated mixture into a 1-L volumetric flask using hot (about 70°C) spring or distilled water.
 Cool to room temperature.
 Dilute the transferred solution to 1 L using room temperature (20°C) spring or distilled water.
 Dilute 10 g of this solution to 1 L in a second 1-L volumetric flask.
 Stopper and refrigerate.
 Final concentrations equal 6 ppm N-vanillyl-n-nonamide, 200 ppm polysorbate-80.
-This is the stock solution.

-10.1.3 For each test, dilute the stock solution of N-vanillyl-n-nonamide to 0.40 ppm N-vanillyl-n-nonamide and 13.3-ppm polysorbate-80 in 20°C spring or distilled water by diluting 13.4 g of the stock solution to 200 mL with room temperature water.
-Refer to this diluted solution as the control for each test.
+This is the "stock solution." - 10.1.4 For each test, dilute the stock solution of N-vanillyl-n-nonamide to 0.40 ppm N-vanillyl-n-nonamide and 13.3 ppm polysorbate-80 in 20°C spring or distilled water by diluting 13.4 g of the stock solution to 200 mL with room temperature water.
+This diluted solution is referred to as the "control" for each test.

-10.1.4 Red Pepper Samples-On the day of the test, combine and dilute 0.25 g of the pepper sample and 0.02 g of polysorbate-80 to 100 g with 75°C spring or distilled water and place the preheated (4 min on high heat) hot plate stirrer on medium stir speed.
-Set the hot plate stirrer on high heat for 1.5 min, then on medium heat for 20 min of simmering (90°C) and stirring.
+10.1.5 Low Heat Chili Pepper Samples-On the day of the test, combine 4.0 g of the low heat chili pepper sample and 0.04 g of polysorbate-80 in a 600-mL beaker and dilute to 200 mL with 70°C spring or distilled water and place on the preheated (4 min on high) hot plate stirrer on medium stir speed.
+Set the hot plate stirrer on high heat for 1.5 min then on medium heat for 20 min of simmering (90°C) and stirring.
 Filter the extracted pepper using coffee or qualitative filter papers.
-Dilute 10 g of the filtrate to 200 g using 20°C spring or distilled water.
-Final concentration of the extracted and diluted solution is 125-ppm pepper and 10-ppm polysorbate-80.
+Dilute 100 g of the filtrate with 100 g of 20°C spring or distilled water.
+Final concentration of the extracted and diluted solution is 10 000 ppm chili pepper and 100 ppm polysorbate-80.